 “Burnham’s deft use of photo captions, labeled maps with keys, relevant cultural practices, and back matter make this and the other series books ideal content for STEM resources.
 Readers are invited to explore a related website, WAKABooks.org, to discover ways of working together for the animals of the Earth that can be carried out in their own communities.” – Unpacking the Power of Picture Books

 BONUS MATERIALS!
-To learn more about our WAKA (World Association of Kids and Animals) series and the stories behind each book, plus teacher’s guides and more resources, visit: www.WAKABooks.org .
+To learn more about our WAKA series, plus teacher’s guides, classroom activity ideas, and more resources, visit: www.WAKABooks.org .

 ABOUT THIS BOOK

-Emily: 10-Year-Old Champion on Rainforest Animals in Need is a photodocumentary book by journalist and writer Cathleen Burnham, the fourth in her WAKA (World Association of Kids and Animals) series of books featuring kids involved in wild animal preservation efforts around the globe, praised by School Library Journal as “books about compassionate efforts by children that inspire readers to take positive action … a wonderful addition to most collections.” .
+Emily: 10-Year-Old Champion of Rainforest Animals in Need is a photodocumentary book by journalist and writer Cathleen Burnham, the fourth in her WAKA (World Association of Kids and Animals) series of books featuring kids involved in wild animal rescue efforts around the globe, praised by School Library Journal as “books about compassionate efforts by children that inspire readers to take positive action … a wonderful addition to most collections.” .

 This book introduces Emily, a ten-year-old girl active in a youth conservation program to save rainforest animals in western Costa Rica called Kids Saving The Rainforest (KSTR).

-She helps care for an orphaned baby sloth at a local animal sanctuary and participates in other activities from dramatic presentations and clean-up efforts to the sponsorship of rope bridges installed to help squirrel monkeys cross busy roads near her small town.
+She helps care for an orphaned baby sloth at a local animal sanctuary and participates in other activities from dramatic skits for tourists and clean-up sweeps to the sponsorship of rope bridges to help squirrel monkeys cross busy roads near her small town.

 The story highlights the impact young people can have on protecting local wild animals and preserving natural habitats.

-The conservation message is clear but not overly polemic, and is skillfully blended into the glimpse of everyday life of active kids and their families who are involved in small-scale, grassroots animal-rescue efforts.
+The conservation message is clear and is skillfully blended into the glimpse of everyday life of active kids and their families who are involved in small-scale, grassroots animal-rescue efforts.

 ABOUT THE AUTHOR

 Cathleen Burnham is an experienced travel and wildlife photojournalist.
 She has done assignments across the globe from Africa to Southeast Asia, from South and Central America to Europe.
-She is author of the WAKA series of books (World Association of Kids and Animals), profiling real kids around the world who are actively engaged in local wildlife conservation on a grassroots, community-based level, working to save wild animals and protect natural habitats.
+She is author of the WAKA series of books (World Association of Kids and Animals), profiling real kids around the world who are actively engaged in local wildlife conservation on a community-based level, working to save wild animals and protect natural habitats.

-Ms. Burnham hopes these stories about extraordinary kids doing creative, practical things to save wild animals will inspire others to get involved in protecting animals and natural habitats close to home and around the world.
+Ms. Burnham hopes these stories about extraordinary kids doing practical things to save wild animals will inspire other youngsters and youth leaders to get involved in similar conservation and education projects.